OpenCppCoverage/OpenCppCoveragePlugin/README.md

 You can also copy past the binaries from an existing installation into these folders.
 Binaries inside *VSPackage\OpenCppCoverage-x86* can be the same as *VSPackage\OpenCppCoverage-x64* (The opposite is not true).

-You also need to compile [SharpTreeView](https://github.com/icsharpcode/SharpDevelop/tree/master/src/Libraries/SharpTreeView) and copy *ICSharpCode.TreeView.dll* into *OpenCppCoveragePlugin\packages* folder.

 ### Run the plugin

 * Set *VSPackage* as *StartUp Project*.